gianniskmbls/Hello-World/python/Readme.md

 is obtained.

 ## statistics.py
 A Letter Appearance Statistics Program.
-This program reads the contents of a text file, calculates the appearance statistics for each letter, and displays the results in ascending order by count.
+This Python script reads the contents of a text file, calculates the appearance statistics for each letter, and displays the results in ascending order by count.